nih-cfde/training-and-engagement/hackmd/AWS.md

 **Helpers:**

 ## Description

 This 2 hour hands-on tutorial will introduce you to creating a computer "in the cloud" and logging into it, via Amazon Web Services.
 We'll create a small general-purpose Linux computer, connect to it, and run a small job while discussing the concepts and technologies involved.

-While we wait to get started --
+> :smiley_cat: While we wait to get started

-1. :heavy_check_mark: Have you checked out the [pre-workshop resources page](https://github.com/nih-cfde/training-and-engagement/wiki/Resources-for-Workshop-Attendees)?
+> 1. :heavy_check_mark: Have you checked out the [pre-workshop resources page](https://github.com/nih-cfde/training-and-engagement/wiki/Resources-for-Workshop-Attendees)?
+> 2. :pencil: Please fill out our pre-workshop survey if you have not already done so!
+[Please click this link](https://forms.gle/hCtbXrDyH9omAYyB6)

-2. If you are on a windows computer, make sure you have installed MobaXterm: https://mobaxterm.mobatek.net/
+> 3. If you are on a windows computer, make sure you have Mobaxterm.
+[Check out the install guide!](https://hackmd.io/YivVGhznRwqVO3fxdGpkOQ?view)

 ## Hello!

-Your instructors are both part of the training and engagement team for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/), a project supported by the NIH to increase data reuse and cloud computing for biomedical research.
+Your instructors and helpers are part of the training and engagement team for the [NIH Common Fund Data Ecosystem](https://nih-cfde.org/), a project supported by the NIH to increase data reuse and cloud computing for biomedical research.

-**Have you heard of the NIH Common Fund Data Ecosystem?**
+> 👍 **Have you heard of the NIH Common Fund Data Ecosystem?**

-Put up a :heavy_check_mark: for yes and a :negative_squared_cross_mark: for no!
+> Put up a :heavy_check_mark: for yes and a :negative_squared_cross_mark: for no!

 We have the following goals for this workshop: